smucclaw/LogicalEnglish/README.md

+> [!NOTE]
+As of 2024-07-31, this fork is deprecated and no longer maintained.

 # How to get this set up, for CCLAW folks

 1. Install the following two VSCode extensions.
 (Yes, it's probably best to use VSCode for this.)